 This Easter we made a big ham, the store only had the rather large ones left and so we had a lot left over.
-One of my favorite ways to use up leftover ham is by making a ham and potato soup.
-We don’t often have soup once it gets warmer here, but Easter was a little later this year.
+One of my favorite ways to use up leftovers is by making a ham and potato soup.
+The other way we use it up is ham and bean soup.
+We don't often have soup once it gets warmer here, but Easter was a little later this year.
 Cannot let the ham go to waste!
 We lucked out too because we had a cooler rainy day yesterday so it was perfect to make this.

 The soup is easy to make and easy to adjust the ingredients as well.
 If you don't like mushrooms, don't add them (but I really recommend they go in.)
 If you want a little more potatoes, go for it.

 I used a big stainless steel pot for this soup and cooked it on my stove.
 The soup could probably be cooked in the Instant Pot but I have not tried it yet.
 I would think you would have to be careful in the IP with the milk.
 If somebody tries it and masters it in the IP, please let me know!

 As a heads up, my family thought this was so delicious they all ate too much.
 May want to eat slowly just in case 🙂

 In the pot melt your butter over medium heat.
 Add in the onions, celery and carrots cooking them for about 7 minutes.
 Next add in the garlic and mushrooms.
 Cook for another 2 minutes before stirring in the turmeric, thyme and red pepper flakes.
 Add the flour and stir constantly for about 1 minute.